pragma-/Plang/README.md

      { "a": 1 }

 #### Type conversion
 Plang does not allow implicit conversion between types.
-You must cast a value to explicitly convert it to a desired type.
+You must convert a value explicitly to a desired type.

 To convert a value to a different type, pass the value as an argument to the function named after the desired type.
 To cast `x` to a `Boolean`, write `Boolean(x)`.